 A note on the sorely misunderstood concept of 'dominance'.

-I'm seeing a disturbing trend these days, usually amongst people with 'easy' breeds of dog, who have decided to no longer "believe in" dominance.
+I'm seeing a disturbing trend these days, usually amongst certain dog-training social circles and/or some people with 'easy' breeds of dog, who have decided to no longer "believe in" dominance.
 (Unfortunately for those households, DOGS still believe in it.)

 This framework was figured out and refined through a diligent study of both wolf and dog behaviour.
 If human civilisation were to be mostly wiped out and have to start anew, those who studied Canis lupus would once again arrive at the same conclusion.
 Like mathematics, the concept itself is inherently accurate and quite functional.
 While opponents claim that all such data is irrelevant because the wolves used in their studies were unrelated captive animals rather than wild "family units", that only further proves the point! *Domestic dogs* also live "unnaturally" in groups of unrelated animals...not as a cohesive family unit made up of parents, siblings, and offspring.

 Dominance has really gotten a bad rap lately, from people who don't understand what it actually is & how it works.
 They assign the word to mere violence or bullying, which of course is no way to raise a dog.
 (They also assume, wrongly, that it means the dog is aggressively trying to be a jerk in every aspect of his life--instead of merely following his natural canine instincts and opportunistic nature.)

 Canines absolutely do have a hierarchy, although it is a fluid and somewhat complex one, and the most dominant dog does *not* always demand the things that humans imagine they might want for themselves, if THEY were a dog. ;)